Questions? Call our Foster Hotline 877-574-0056 Toll Free

 Call and e-mail shelters where Pyrs needing rescue are located, alert closest rescue volunteers, fax or e-mail forms, arrange for fostering, boarding, transport or medical.
 Work with web coordinator to get dogs posted online.

-Skills: Good organization and telephone skills, medical knowledge about care for dogs, good judgment about what is possible and not possible, access to e-mail several times a day.
+Skills: Good organizational and telephone skills, medical knowledge about care for dogs, good judgment about what is possible and not possible, access to e-mail several times a day.
 Ability to use Excel and Word documents.

 Availability: Must be available for some time during day.